Cohomological DT invariants from localization: Basic notions on Donaldson-Thomas theory and toric quivers

 \subsubsection{From toric diagrams to quivers with potentials}

 Let us consider a toric Calabi Yau threefold $X$.
-The fast inverse algorithm described in \cite{HanVegh} gives a brane tiling on the two- dimensional torus from the toric diagram of $X$ (in fact, it can gives different brane tilings that are related by toric mutations).
+The fast inverse algorithm described in \cite[sec 5]{HanVegh} gives a brane tiling on the two- dimensional torus from the toric diagram of $X$, \ie a bipartite graph with white and black vertex and edges between a white and a black vertex.
+In fact, it can give different brane tilings that are related by toric mutations.

 We consider the toric diagram of $X$, which is a convex polygon in a two dimensional free lattice $L^{\vee}$.
 We denote by $n$ the number of corners of the toric diagram, and the corners themselves by $p_i$ for $i\in \mathbb{Z}/n\mathbb{Z}$ in the clockwise order.
 The side of the toric diagram between two adjacent corners $p_i$ and $p_{i+1}$ will be denoted $z_{i+1/2}$.
-We denote by $K_z$ the number of subdivisions of the edge $z$, i.e. the lattice points on that edge (counting the endpoints) minus one.
+We denote by $K_z$ the number of subdivisions of the edge $z$, i.e. the number of the lattice points on that edge (counting the endpoints) minus one.
 We denote by $l_z\in L$ the primitive vector generating the dual of the side $z$ in $L$.
-If one has chosen an orthogonal structure on the toric diagram lattice, $l_z$ is then the primitive vector generating the outward normal halfline to the edge.
-As an example, for $\mathbb{C}^3$, the toric diagram and vectors $l_z$ are given by:
+As an example, for $\mathbb{C}^3$, the toric diagram and vectors $l_z$ are given by Figure \ref{torc3}.